 Later, near the campfire, another jumpmaster shared that this student had originally worked with him, and her first solo jump was just fine.
 But since all instructors were booked for the day, she ended up paired with someone unfamiliar.
 Yet she had been expecting to jump with the person who had taught her all the basics.
 So I think I can see where the short circuit took place.

-Still, above anything else in the world of adrenalin I love that moment at the aircraft door.
+Still, above anything else in the world of adrenaline I love that moment at the aircraft door.
 Before and even after it, you may be anxious (more before than after, though).
 But when they open the door, it’s just focus, decision and determination.
-It’s simple: it’s the only way to take a step.
+It’s really the only way to take a step.
 For those of us who are normally overactive thinkers, it’s yoga for the mind.

 Maybe that’s why the sport is so addictive?
-You don’t just become an adrenalin junkie.
+You don’t just become an adrenaline junkie.
 You are also constantly scoring victories over yourself.
-That’s what really matters.
+That’s what really matters, somehow.

 … blue skies to all ☼